paulbutcher/ScalaMock/_user_guide/061_sharing_scalatest.md

 ## Fixture contexts

 You can also run each test case in a separate fixture context.
-Fixture contexts can be extended and combined and, since each test case uses a different instance of the fixture context, test cases do not interfere with each other while they can have shared mocks and expectations.
+Fixture contexts can be extended and combined.
+Since each test case uses a different instance of the fixture context, test cases do not interfere with each other and they have shared mocks and expectations.

 ```scala
 class CoffeeMachineTest extends FlatSpec with ShouldMatchers with MockFactory {